The Master of Arts in Teaching (MAT) in Italian

 ITALIAN 598: Practicum Seminar/ST-Teaching in Middle and High School (2 credits)

 EDUCATION 597R: Tutoring in the Schools (3 credits)

 EDUCATION 693I/EDUCATION 571: Psychology in the Classroom (3 credits)

-7 graduate courses in Italian.
-One of these seven may be substituted by a 500- or 600-level course taught in another Romance language.
+Students are guided, year by year, in a varying selection of courses in order to establish a strong background in the full range of Italian culture, from the Tre corone to today.
+One of these seven courses may be substituted by a 500- or 600-level course taught in another Romance language if appropriate.